TwinkalParmar-16/calculator-behavior/addition.md

 ## Scenario: Addition of two negative numbers

 - Given: The calculator is turned on
-- When: Enter first "negative number(using unary minus operator)", and then enter "plus" operator, and enter second "negative number(using unary minus operator)", and press "equals".
+- When: Enter first "negative number-using unary minus operator", and then enter "plus" operator, and enter second "negative number-using unary minus operator", and press "equals".
 - Then: Display "added number" as the result.